druxorey/dotfiles/README.md

-# BSPWM dots
+# BSPWM DOTFILES

-This repository contains configuration files, scripts, and step-by-step guides to help you install and configure Arch Linux to your needs.

-Beyond the arch installation guide, this repository also serves as a resource for system customization.
-Included in this repository you will find various configuration files and program scripts that you can utilize to rice your system to your needs once the installation is complete.
+These dotfiles are designed to customize and optimize your working environment on Arch Linux.
+They include configurations for BSPWM, Kitty, file managers (such as Ranger or Thunar), and other essential tools.
+Additionally, you’ll find shortcuts, themes, and specific tweaks to enhance productivity and the overall user experience.

+## Dotfiles Structure

+### arch-bootstrap script

+The scripts have been moved to a separate repository, you can be find them [here](https://github.com/druxorey/pybash-scripts/), however there is a script that was left here due to its importance and it is 'arch-bootstrap'.

+The `arch-bootstrap` script automates the initial installation and configuration of an Arch Linux system.
+It updates the system, installs essential packages (both from Pacman and AUR), and enables necessary services like the firewall and the login manager.

+It’s particularly useful for users who want a quick and straightforward installation process.
+You can find the script [here](arch-bootstrap.sh).

-### Repository Structure
+### config

-- **config**: A folder that contains custom configuration files.

-- **guides**: Here you'll find detailed guides to make your experience with Arch Linux easier.

-    - `arch.md`: A step-by-step guide to installing Arch Linux.
-    - `bspwm.md`: Detailed instructions for configuring the bspwm window manager.

-- **scripts**: Useful scripts that automate common tasks during installation and configuration.

-    - `bin`: This directory contains several scripts that are added to the `$PATH` so that they can be executed at any time.
+This directory contains specific configuration files for different programs and tools.
+Here you can find the `bin` directory which contains several scripts that are added to the `$PATH` so that they can be executed at any time.

-    - `arch-bootstrap`: A script for installing essential packages and necessary repositories.

-    To run the files you have to use the following commands:

-        $ sudo chmod +x (file)
-        $ sh (file)
+### guides

+Here you'll find the [arch linux installation guide](guides/arch-linux-installation.md), a step-by-step guide to installing Arch Linux, and the [bspwm installation guide](guides/bspwm-arch-installation.md), and detailed instruction guide for configuring the bspwm window manager.
+You can also find them in [CIPAL](https://cipalonline.github.io/).

+### resources

+Directory where screenshots, documents and some other files are stored.

-### Screenshots
+## Screenshots

 ![This is an image](/resources/rices/rice-2024-02-23.png)

-### Dependencies
+## Dependencies

 - **Shell**: zsh
 - **Prompt**: oh-my-posh